Here Lies Wilson Matthews – 2 Who Was Blanche Dumont?

 Who Was Blanche Dumont?

 The origin and true identity of Blanche Dumont are lost to history.
 Even Wilson Matthews’ wife, Maude Huyck Matthews, did not know her provenance.
-When Maude filled out her husband’s death certificate in 1918, she gave her mother-in-law’s maiden name and place of birth as Unk. (unknown).
+When Maude filled out her husband’s death certificate in 1918, she wrote her mother-in-law’s maiden name and place of birth as Unk. (unknown).

 Wilson Matthews’ death certificate, September 2, 1918.